microsoft/Intrepid/README.md

-# Intrepid: INTeractive REPresentatIon Discovery
+# INTeractive learning via REPresentatIon Discovery

 Version: 0.0.1 beta

-This repository contains various decision making algorithms that learn a representation (or a latent state) from observational data in order to complete their tasks.
+INTREPID (stands for INTeractive learning via REPresentatIon Discovery) is a library that contains various decision making algorithms that learn a representation (or a latent state) from observational data in order to complete their tasks.

 A list of algorithms, environments, and utils are given below.
 For full details see Wiki of this repository.